emptymalei/theflow/content/road-freight/basics/what-is-road-freight.md

     Receive the Payment             :2020-01-07, 1d
 {{</mermaid>}}

+### Forwarders and Marketplaces

 In reality, connecting the shipper and carrier is no easy task.
 Apart from the two core parties, a third trustworth party is usually invovled.
-This is the forwarder.
-The forwarder takes in shipments from the shipper and finds a carrier for the shipment.
+This can be either a forwarder or a marketplace.
+A forwarder takes in shipments from the shipper and finds a carrier for the shipment.
+A marketplace connects the shippers and carriers directly.

-Though trivial, it is important to point out that a bunch of other parties, such as infrastructure related parties, policy makers, security staff, routing services, may also participate in this trip.
+### Network and Terminals

+The shipment may not go directly from the pickup location to the dropoff location.
+Networks and terminals may be use to aggregate shipments or change of transportation mode to maximize the efficiency.

+{{< figure src="../assets/what/road_freight_terminals.png" title="Network and Terminals">}}

 ## How is Road Freight Doing

 > In physics, the work is measured by force multiplied by displacement.
+The work done per unit time is the power.
+There are analogies of work and power in road freight.

 To measure the "work" done by road freight, a convinient measure is weight multiplied by the distance of the trip.
 As an example, the unit of this "work" may be million tonne-kilometer.